 17. What is the difference between Data and Metadata?

-Metadata relates to the fields, configurations, code, logic and page layouts that go into building the information architecture and look and feel of your Salesforce environment.
+Metadata relates to the fields, configurations, code, logic, and page layouts that go into building the information architecture and the look and feel of your Salesforce environment.

 18. What is a Queue in Salesforce?

 A lot of objects in Salesforce have to be owned by an individual.
-For example, Accounts, Opportunities, Contacts & Campaigns must be owned by a user in Salesforce.
+For example, Accounts, Opportunities, Contacts, and Campaigns must be owned by a user in Salesforce.

 19. What is Salesforce Customer 360?

 For a few years now, Salesforce has been trying to create a suite of products that allow users of its platform to see a 360-degree view of their customers.
-This means that users of Salesforce can see every interaction with a customer, from the first enquiry through the website, to which products they have bought and what issues or queries they have with their products.
+This means that users of Salesforce can see every interaction with a customer, from the first inquiry via the website, to which products they have bought and what issues or queries they have with their products.

-This helps businesses by allowing them to serve their customers better, by knowing everything about them and ensuring the businesses is working off a single source of truth.
+This helps businesses by allowing them to serve their customers better – by knowing everything about them, and by ensuring the businesses are working off a single source of truth.

 20. Where can you view Salesforce system status & scheduled maintenance?

-Salesforce has 3 releases each year and occasionally has scheduled maintenance such as Org migrations to different servers.
-On very rare occasions, Salesforce can also go down for a limited period.
+Salesforce has three releases each year and occasionally has scheduled maintenance such as org migrations to different servers.
+On very rare occasions, Salesforce can also ‘go down’ for a limited period.

-You can access all information pertaining to scheduled maintenance and downtime, at http://trust.salesforce.com.
+You can access all information pertaining to scheduled maintenance and downtime, at Salesforce Trust.
 You can also sign up for notifications to be kept up to date with your server status.